gkuba/dotfiles/README.md

 config config --local status.showUntrackedFiles no

 ```
-Or you can run the following commands:
+Or you can run the following command:
 ```bash
 curl -sS https://raw.githubusercontent.com/gkuba/dotfiles/master/dotfile_user.sh |bash
 ```

 ---

-The files below install the needed apps and clones the various repos needed for vim and the starship prompt.
+The file below install the needed apps and clones the various repos needed for vim and the starship prompt.
 - ```dotfile_user.sh``` - Runs as the user.